Custom Fonts

 • Spacing: Maintain consistent vertical rhythm across sections.

-By specifying fonts directly in your Theme Instructions, you ensure visual consistency across generated pages while supporting both Google and custom fonts in a predictable, reliable way.
+By specifying fonts directly in your Style Guide Typography, you ensure visual consistency across generated pages while supporting both Google and custom fonts in a predictable, reliable way.

 Last updated